 There are quite a few brands that manufacture a night/light pollution filter but we can only compare this filter to the NiSi Natural Night filter, so if you are interested in a comparison test then read our post.

 Will we be using the filter?
-Yes, we will on the odd occasion when we shoot night cityscapes and the rare occasions we shoot astrophotography.
+Yes, we will on odd occasions when we shoot night cityscapes and the rare occasions we shoot astrophotography.

 RATED: HIGHLY RECOMMENDED

 Disclaimer: Although we are affiliated with URTH Filters and receive a commission on any sales when using the coupon code, this review is totally unbiased (we are also NiSi Resellers).
 As Professional Photographers we would never recommend the use of any product unless we use the product ourselves.
 We always strive to give you our honest opinion in order to help you make the best choice.
 We did receive the product with compliments of URTH but were not paid for this review.
 We may also receive commissions on other links in this post.